paandahl/9-project-layout/README.md

 the place for that.
 Ideally, you only touch the JS-code, and leave the React Native boilerplate as it is.

+To run it, first do an `npm install` from the `/example` folder, then `react-native link`.
+For iOS simulators or Android, you can run `react-native run-ios` or `react-native run-android` from the same folder.

+To run on an iOS device, open the `/example/ios/HelloWorldExample.xcodeproj` in XCode, select a development team for code signing (under the General tab of each target in the project settings), and hit ⌘+R.

 ## Publishing

 Once you have finished your components, you can run a normal `npm publish` from the root folder.
 The